ecosense-au-dk/karibu-tutorial/helloworld.md

-To compile and execute, you need at least the following tools in minimum versions: *Java JDK 1.7*, *Apache Ant 1.8* and *Apache Ivy 2.3* for dependency management.
+To compile and execute, you need at least the following tools in minimum versions: *Java JDK 1.7*, *Apache Ant 1.8* and *Apache Ivy 2.3*.
 You also need network access to download the two Karibu modules (producer and consumer) as well as modules that Karibu depends upon.
 Please review the ivy.xml file.

 The source code at GitHub will become available as soon as our TechTrans administration allows us.